Olea-Edge-Analytics/olea-api/README.md

   All dates are stored in UTC time in the Olea database so unless you specify a start_date with a time zone, the data will be returned in UTC.

-  If start_date is not provided, the most recent data is returned.
+  If start_date and end_date is not provided, the most recent record is returned.

+  If start_date is provided without an end_date, the end_date is set to 7 days prior to the start_date.

   #### Example returning data from 2024-08-07T00:00:00.000Z:
   ```json